-You’ve been lying on the floor in an awkward position waiting for your newborn baby to do that cute little look you love.
+You’ve been lying on the floor in an awkward position waiting to take a photo of your newborn baby doing that cute little look you love.
 After twenty minutes *click* you get it!
 But when you look at the back of your camera and their eyes are half closed.
-Noooooooo!
+Noooooooo.

 In the last article we went through all the tips that don’t work for preventing blinking when using flash.
 In our experience as Sydney Eastern Suburbs Children’s Photographers there are generally only two reasons people involuntarily blink when taking pictures.
 So here are the only two tips that you really need to save you that heartache in the future.